Kimono Umbrella 雄峯-Yuho

-Coated in a Vintage Kimono fabric, glass fibre body and wooden handle.
+Coated in a Vintage Kimono fabric, glass fibre body, and wooden handle.
 Making full use of the mountains on the spine, the work on this parasol is bold and resembles a Japanese painting, with the blue grating of the ground colour spreading grandly.
 In Japanese culture, mountains are the dwelling places of spirits called kami, which respond to human rituals.
 The value of invisibility is a Japanese aesthetic and the dignity of the Kimono.
 The JUBAN is another type of Kimono made for males in the 1960s.
-JUBAN is not seen appear usually, but sophisticated people like to wear this kind of designed JUBAN.
+JUBAN is not seen frequently, but sophisticated people like to wear this kind of designed JUBAN.
 Japan’s Kimono culture embodies this kind of playful spirit.

 Enjoy the radiance and vibrancy of this wonderful 雄峯-Yuho Kimono Umbrella on a hot summer’s day.